quozd/awesome-dotnet/README.md

 ## Compression

 * [SharpCompress](https://github.com/adamhathcock/sharpcompress) - SharpCompress is a compression library for .NET/Mono/Silverlight/WP7 that can unrar, un7zip, unzip, untar unbzip2 and ungzip with forward-only reading and file random access APIs.
 Write support for zip/tar/bzip2/gzip are implemented
+* [DotNetZip](http://dotnetzip.codeplex.com) - DotNetZip is the best open-source ZIP library for .NET
+* [SharpZipLib](http://icsharpcode.github.io/SharpZipLib/) - a Zip, GZip, Tar and BZip2 library written entirely in C# for the .NET platform

 ## Continuous Integration
 * [TeamCity](http://www.jetbrains.com/teamcity/) - Ready to work, extensible and developer-friendly build server — out of the box